 - fisherman, miller and songmaster, "moneykeeper", miller's assistant, "official village painter", baker, firefighter and pruner, painter, roofer, plasterer, camplighter, roofer, cobblesweeper, town clerk, museum curator, drug craftsman, soapmaker, poet, basketmaker

 About the thriving ghost town pattern, Chris Covell wrote: "A game with a realistic number of NPCs hanging around outdoors would be creepy -- like some poor country capital where 80% of the men are unemployed." abadidea suggested reading "Medieval Demographics Made Easy" by S. John Ross to get an idea of what NPCs might be needed.
+See also articles linked from answers to "What are the different types of stores I should include when designing a town?" on RPG Stack Exchange.
 But surprisingly enough, fast food is older than feudalism.
 In ancient Rome, a cook shop had a "support value" of 60.

 I don't feel like using the outdoor space compression pattern either.
 So I adopt a scale: 1 m = 16x8 pixels outside or 32x16 pixels inside.
 I also make the actual houses smaller.
 The houses in this scene are 5 m by 5 m, big enough for two people to live in, with a second floor for sleeping.
 Roofs face to the south rather than to the west and east, and the reason becomes obvious once you get to the richer parts of the world that have rooftop solar panels.
 That and south-facing roofs use fewer distinct tiles.
 The game will run in a 256x160 window, which outdoors gives a 16 m by 20 m visible area of the map.